Computer Science

 Credits 3

 Creating software products is more than just writing code, it also requires an analysis of what your customers want, and how to meet their needs.
 As a result, understanding product development is key to a successful career in technology.
 By the end of this course built in collaboration with Google), you will understand how product teams and processes work, and learn how to develop an idea into an actual product that delights your users.
 This online class has optional live sessions.
+[This course is offered through the RIZE Education Consortium]

-CSC 430: Algorithms
+CSC 360: Algorithms

 Class Program